Are you looking for the truth about China?

 This issue definitely has some basis in reality, although there are many places in China worth seeing that aren’t crowded.

 Any attraction considered popular and famous is bound to draw in big numbers of domestic tourists.

 The best strategy for avoiding crowds is going during the tourism off-season.
-Avoid school holidays, and definitely avoid national holidays like the Lunar New Year and even Golden Week (the first week of October).
+Avoid school holidays, and definitely avoid national holidays like the Lunar New Year and Golden Week which is the first week of October.